 Bursitis is the inflammation of the bursae, a layer of cushioning found near the joints which are filled with a shock-absorbing fluid.
 Bursitis mostly affects parts such as the shoulder, hip, knees, elbows, and heels.
 It is characterized by severe pain in the joints, along with swelling and restricted movement of the joint.

 The bursae are sacs filled with synovial fluid and help to reduce the friction between two adjoining bones.
 They cushion the bones, tendons and the muscles near the joints.
 There are approximately 150 bursae in the body.

 Causes and Symptoms of Bursitis

 The most prominent cause of bursitis is a repetitive activity that leads to the injury of the bursae.
 Kneeling or applying pressure on one’s elbows for a prolonged period of time may cause bursitis.
 Apart from wear, it can also be caused due to an external injury, inflammatory infections, rheumatoid arthritis, and other similar conditions.

 The symptoms of the condition include pain and tenderness in the joints and muscles, restricted movement of the joints, swelling, and stiffness.
 If the condition isn’t treated at the right time, it can lead to the formation of calcium deposits in the soft tissues, which can permanently hinder one’s ability to move the affected joint.

-- Since bursitis is mostly caused due to the wear of the bursae, one should take care not to strain the joints too much.
+- Since bursitis is mostly due to the wear of the bursae, one should take care not to strain the joints too much.
 Applying stress on the knee and the elbows for prolonged periods of time should be avoided.

 - It is best to take periodic breaks while performing any continuous physical work.
 This helps relax the joints and the bursae as well.

 - Lifting heavy weights should be avoided.
 However, regular exercise and yoga can strengthen the bursae.

 - Before performing extreme physical work, it is best to warm up by stretching out the limbs and joints.